-VECTOR-BORNE INFECTIOUS DISEASE RESEARCH GROUP
+VECTOR-BORNE DISEASE EPIDEMIOLOGY AND VECTOR BIOLOGY RESEARCH GROUP

 Our research aims at understanding the complex vector-parasite-host interactions in order to provide innovative ways that can be exploited for disease control.